OCA/stock-logistics-barcode/stock_barcodes/readme/ROADMAP.rst

-* Barcode interface for reading barcodes on pickings.
 * Excute action_done() method outside onchange environment.
 * Allow create product when a barcode has not been found.
+* Select picking with barcode.